Categories

 The concept is very much like that of a FONT FAMILY which includes the Regular, Italic, Bold, Symbols, Condensed, etc. versions of the same font.

 In a similar manner, when you select a master page, you actually select a FAMILY of related pages displaying the same THEME (color, font, background, etc. combination).
-Each individual master page within that theme is designed for a different purpose in mind, as you’ll realize when you view them one by one.
+Each individual master page within that theme has a different purpose in mind, as you’ll realize when you view them one by one.

 This way you can select a specific layout from the same FAMILY that exactly serves the purpose of that particular slide (Section Header,Vertical Text, etc.) while preserving the OVERALL GRAPHIC UNITY, the OVERALL LOOKS (THEME) of the whole presentation.

-Here’s how to create master slide(s) in MS PowerPoint 2010:
+Here’s how to create master slide(s) in MS PowerPoint:

 (Click images to enlarge them)